Stephen-Lon/Alfred-workflow-list-file-metadata/README.md

 # Usage

 Select a file in Finder (or in Alfred's search results), use your `Universal Action` hotkey and run `List file metadata in Terminal` on the file.
 You will be given the choice of seeing only the UTI (the default) or all metadata.
+The result is copied to the clipboard.